pm4js/pm4js-core/DOCS.md

 **let bpmnGraph = WfNetToBpmnConverter.apply(acceptingPetriNet)**

 As important point to mention, the automatic layouting of the BPMN diagrams is still missing from the library.

+## OCEL

+### Supported Formats

+The [OCEL standard](http://www.ocel-standard.org/) for object-centric event logs has been proposed with two different implementations:

+* The JSONOCEL implementation, which is supported by the JSON format.
+* The XMLOCEL implementation, which is supported by the XML format.

+### Importing OCEL

+If the contents of an JSONOCEL file are provided, they can be imported in PM4JS by doing:
+**let ocel = JsonOcelImporter.apply(fileContent);**

+If the contents of an XMLOCEL file are provided, they can be imported in PM4JS by doing:
+**let ocel = XmlOcelImporter.apply(fileContent);**

+### Exporting OCEL

+An OCEL can be exported to an JSONOCEL file by doing:
+**let jsonString = JsonOcelExporter.apply(ocel);**

+An OCEL can be exported an XMLOCEL file by doing:
+**let xmlString = XmlOcelExporter.apply(ocel);**

+### Flattening OCEL

+A flattening operation transforms an object-centric event log to a traditional event log after choosing a case notion.
+It can be applied by doing:

+**let flattenedLog = OcelFlattening.apply(ocel, objType);**

+### Statistics on OCEL

+The following statistics are available on OCELs:

+* Number of events per activity: **GeneralOcelStatistics.eventsPerActivityCount(ocel);**
+* Number of objects per object type: **GeneralOcelStatistics.objectsPerTypeCount(ocel);**
+* Per object type, number of events having at least one related object of the given type: **GeneralOcelStatistics.eventsRelatedPerObjectTypeCount(ocel);**
+* Per activity, counter of the number of objects per given object type which are related to events of the given activity: **GeneralOcelStatistics.objectsPerTypePerActivity(ocel);**
+* Per activity, counter of the number of events of the given activity which are related to objects of a given object type: **GeneralOcelStatistics.eventsPerTypePerActivity(ocel);**

 ## Business Hours configuration